 Is Keto Diet Bad for Kidneys?
 Do You Have These 2 Symptoms?

-Whenever a non-traditional diet becomes mainstream, there’s skepticism about its real impact on health — and the ketogenic diet is no exception.
+Whenever a non-traditional diet becomes mainstream, there’s skepticism about its actual impact on health — and the ketogenic diet is no exception.

-People who follow any type of ketogenic diet started to ask themselves if the keto diet bad for the kidneys.
+People who follow any ketogenic diet started to ask themselves if the keto diet is bad for the kidneys.
 After all, it isn’t every day that you hear about a diet that encourages you to eat tasty, fatty cuts of meat.

 Since dietary fats have been unfairly demonized for the past few decades, some people are worried that keto may affect your internal organs.